nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `sort TYPE [ORDER]`

+- `TYPE` must be followed by either one of the below options:
+  - `NAME`
+  - `CLASS`
+  - `OWED`
-- `TYPE` must be from `NAME`, `CLASS`, and `OWED`.
+- `ORDER`, if present, must be from
+  - `ASC`
+  - `DESC`
-- `ORDER`, if present, must be from `ASC` or `DESC`.
-If it is left blank, it will follow the default order for the type.
+  - If it is left as blank, it will follow the default order for the type.
 - Default order for `NAME` and `CLASS` is `ASC` while default order for `OWED` is `DESC`.
 - The two parameters `TYPE` and `ORDER` can be non-capitalized such as `name`, `nAMe` and so on.

 Examples:

-- `list` followed by `sort NAME` will list all the students by ascending order of their names.
+- `list` followed by `sort NAME` will list all the students according to their names in ascending order.
-- `list` followed by `sort CLASS ASC` will list all the students by ascending order of their upcoming classes.
+- `list` followed by `sort CLASS ASC` will list all the students according to their upcoming classes in ascending order.
+- `list` followed by `sort OWED` will list all the students according to how much money they owe in descending order.
-- `list` followed by `sort OWED DESC` will list all the students by descending order of how much money they owe.
+- `list` followed by `sort OWED DESC` will list all the students according to how much money they owe in descending order.

 [Back to top](#table-of-contents)

 ---

-### Deleting students: 'delete'
+### Deleting student(s): 'delete'

 Deletes the specified student(s) from the student list.